Robust leave-one-out cross-validation for high-dimensional Bayesian models: Numerical simulations and real data examples

 First we explore how the performances of the different estimators depend on the number of data points $n$ and parameters $p$.
-We consider the model in \eqref{modelcov}, with $\sigma^2=1$ and two prior specifications, one where $\Sigma=10\I_p$ and one where $\Sigma=100/p\I_p$.
+We consider the model in \eqref{modelcov}, with $\sigma^2=1$ and two prior specifications, one where $\Sigma=\I_p$ and one where $\Sigma=100/p\cdot\I_p$.
 We take $n\in\{50, 100, 150\}$ and for every such value we vary $p/n$ ranging from $0.1$ to $3$.
-For every resulting $(n,p)$ pair we generate 1000 synthetic datasets, simulating the design matrix $X$ with i.i.d.\ standard normal entries and the data $y$ from the corresponding model likelihood in \eqref{modelcov}.
+For every resulting $(n,p)$ pair we generate $10^4$ synthetic datasets, simulating the design matrix $X$ with i.i.d.\ standard normal entries (plus an intercept) and the data $y$ from the corresponding model likelihood in \eqref{modelcov}.
 For each generated dataset, we compute the exact values of $\{p(y_i|y_{-i})\}_{i=1}^n$, as well as the corresponding classical, mixture and PSIS estimators based on $S=2\times 10^3$ i.i.d.\ samples from either $p(\theta|y)$ or $q_{mix}(\theta)$.
 We compute the PSIS estimator using the \textsc{python} code available at \url{https://github.com/avehtari/PSIS}.
 We then compute the MSE of the estimators on the log scale, e.g.\ $\E[(\log(\hat{\mu}_i^{(post)})-\log(\mu_i))^2]$ for the classical estimator.
-For each $(n,p)$ pair we report the average MSE, averaging both over datasets and over $i=1,\dots,n$.
-The large number of repeated datasets for each $(n,p)$ pair was needed to ensure stable MSE estimates.
+For each $(n,p)$ pair we report the MSE averaging both over datasets and over $i=1,\dots,n$.